 This project exists to give the youth perspective of the 2024 elections and American politics, something that is often missing from media coverage, and also to give the youth perspective on what it means to be an American.
 I hope it can be the start of a discussion of something we don’t really talk about as young people — that the ideal concept of America often doesn’t line up with realities we see and experience, and we learn more about this as we grow up.

 We explore this idea in the first episode, where student reporter Natalie Erzal talks with students from Rouse High School in Leander, Texas.
-They share how their understanding of America have changed and become more complicated than the simple history they learned in elementary school.
+They share how their understanding of America has changed and become more complicated than the simple history they learned in elementary school.
 They talk about their frustrations that schools are censoring conversations about the issues in America.

 America has a different definition for everyone, just like On Our Minds: Elections 2024 will have a different meaning to every contributor and listener.
-For me, this podcast is a tribute to my parents, immigrants from India, who’ve left their country, their family, their friends — everything they’ve ever known — to live here.
+For me, this podcast is a tribute to my parents, immigrants from India who’ve left their country, their family, their friends — everything they’ve ever known — to live here.

 We are excited to share this podcast, and hope that it encourages youth to start conversations with their friends and families, seek out and support solutions to the issues they care about, and when old enough: vote.

 All student-reported stories from On Our Minds: Election 2024, including audio episodes and social content, will be available to public media stations and nonprofit local media for broadcast and republication.
 If your station is interested in sharing the coverage with local audiences, connecting with student reporters in your area or accessing resources for outreach, email [email protected].